 Recipes on Feeding Four are inspired by my personal obsessions, but also by what's affordable or what's on sale at the grocery store that week, what's in season, what's healthy, and what my kids will eat at the moment.
-I try to blog about foods that even picky preschoolers and spouses will eat and recipes that will serve four average-sized portions.
+I try to blog about foods that even picky preschoolers will eat and recipes that will serve four average-sized portions.
 If I make something my preschooler won't eat, I'll often show an easy way to make a kid-friendly version of the meal using the same ingredients.
 Because we shouldn't all have to eat like preschoolers!
 I shoot for a balance of healthy foods and ingredients without sacrificing taste.
 Most of the ingredients I use are inexpensive, easy to come by or handy in most American pantries.
 With our busy household, Feeding Four recipes are by necessity either super simple or easy to make in large batches and freeze.

 Some of the recipes on Feeding Four are from my little black box--recipes I've collected over the past two decades and made over and over.
 If I know where I got a recipe from, I'll give the source credit.
 Otherwise, I hardly ever cook straight from a recipe.
 Instead I find two to three recipes for the item I want to make and use a bit of this and a bit of that, throw in something I had in a restaurant once, and use what I actually have in my pantry.
 The result is yummy (I don't bother to blog about it if it isn't).